fxjs-modules/orm/Readme.md

 **Note: This has to be done before the association is specified.**

-The `hasMany` associations can have additional properties in the association table.
+The `hasMany` associations can have additional properties in the association collection.

 ```js
 var Person = db.define('person', {